In Defense of Disruption

 Credible Universal Truths are scarce.
-Sensible people tend to be deeply suspicious of edicts with “always” or “never” in them.
+Sensible people (you and me, say) tend to be deeply suspicious of edicts with “always” or “never” in them.

-We even get a little nervous about apparently safe maxims: “Don’t send the skinny guy for snacks.”
+We even get a little nervous about seemingly safe maxims: “Don’t send the skinny guy for snacks.”
 “Buy low, sell high.”
 “Never let a Texan order the wine.”

-On the other glove, there are people (we’ve interviewed a platoon of them) who know the rules.
+On the other glove, there are people (we’ve met platoons of them) who know the rules.
 Art directors who know absolutely how to do any layout, even on autopilot.
 Account people who are certain about can’t-fail marketing strategies.
 Copywriters who know all the tricks of the trade.

 There is, indeed, a Universal Truth to be found in marketing communications.
 It’s True, because it’s demonstrably effective, and Universal, because it stems from the way our heads work:

 Every persuasive communication involves an element of disruption.